BugtagsIO/BugtagsIO-iOS/README.md

 # Bugtags Bug Reporter for iOS

-Bugtags is The Simplest and Most Efficient Tool for Mobile App Testing.

-In-App Bug reporting, crash reporting and all context data will be automatically uploaded to the Bugtags Cloud.
-With all this data, Bug can be fixed efficiently.
+Improve your app quality and reliability through In-App bug reporting and crash reporting.

 ## Key Features

-- In-App Bug Reporter
+### Bug Reporting

-    Report bugs directly from within your app, all context data will be attached automatically, all these only take less than 5 seconds.
+Report bugs directly from within your app, no longer need to switch to a bug reporting application.

-- Automatic Crash Reporter

-    Report crashes automatically with all context data, stacktrace will be symbolicated intelligently, all these will help you to fix crash quickly.
+### Crash Reporting

+Automatically report and analyze crashes, no longer need to symbolicate stack traces manually.

-- In-App User Feedback
+### In-App Feedback

-    Users can send their feedback, report bugs directly from within your app, all these will help you improve app quality.
+Allow your customers to send their feedback directly from within your app by just shaking their mobile devices.

-- Web Annotation Extensions

-    You can annotate bugs on the web easily by using our powerful web browser extensions.
-Chrome, Safari, Firefox, Opera already supported.

 ## Requirements